awasson/civiTAX/README.md

  The following Features have not been added

-  - Reporting: Has not been added yet
+  - Reporting: Has been started but not finished yet.
+  If tax fields are selected in the detailed contribution report, it will return an error.
-  - Editing Taxes: You can delete a tax but you can not edit yet
+  - Editing Taxes: You can delete a tax but you can not edit yet.
+  - Emailed Receipts: Emailed receipts do not reflect tax charges.
+I've got nothing for this yet.